-Our initiatives are built around three core concepts.
+The Home Affordable Modification Program is built around three core concepts.

-- First, the program focuses on affordability.
-Building on the insights of Chairwoman Bair of the FDIC, it is designed to reduce mortgage payments to an affordable level based on borrowers' gross monthly income. - Second, HAMP's pay-for-success structure aligns the interests of servicers, investors and borrowers in ways that encourage loan modifications that will be both affordable for borrowers over the long term and cost-effective for taxpayers. - Third, the Program establishes detailed guidelines for the industry to use in making loan modifications with the goal of encouraging the mortgage industry to adopt a standard that better suits borrowers and lenders, both in and out of MHA.
+First, the program focuses on affordability.
+Building on the insights of Chairwoman Bair of the FDIC, it is designed to reduce mortgage payments to an affordable level based on a borrowers' gross monthly income.
+Every modification under the program must lower the borrower's monthly mortgage payment to 31% of the borrower's monthly gross income.

+Second, HAMP's pay-for-success structure aligns the interests of servicers, investors and borrowers in ways that encourage loan modifications that will be both affordable for borrowers over the long term and cost-effective for taxpayers.